Pope County Militia War: State Guards and enrolled militia Under General Upham

 After a request for help from Sheriff Dodson that misrepresented what had transpired on August 31 in Dover, Governor Hadley issued orders on September 4 to Major General D. P. Upham to provide aid in Pope County "as is or may be necessary to execute the civil and criminal law of the state."
-The orders gave Upham discretionary power in the use of force and the power to call state guards and enrolled militia into service.
-On September 6, General Upham with a contingent of eleven members of the state guards commanded by a Lt.
-Groves traveled to Pope County where Sheriff Dodson met them at their arrival at Perry Station with three companies of his militia.
+The orders gave Upham discretionary power to use force and to call state guards and enrolled militia into service.
+On September 6, General Upham, with a contingent of eleven members of the state guards commanded by Lt.
+Groves, traveled to Pope County, where Sheriff Dodson met them at their arrival at Perry Station with three companies of his militia.

 Joseph H. Battenfield's Russellville Tribune newspaper office was burned on September 8.
 The paper was conservative and its editor dared publish material uncomplimentary to Sheriff Dodson and the officials behind him.
 Replacement printing equipment was obtained, with the weekly newspaper resuming publication with only a few issues having been missed.

 On September 9, a posse, who had a "writ" for his arrest, attempted to take John H. Williams into custody for attempting to kill Harry Poynter on August 31.
 Williams refused to be arrested and, outgunned, was shot and captured.
 Mortally wounded, Williams made a confession that he had "begun the trouble".

 During this period, many Pope County families who were able to sought refuge elsewhere.
-This included one of the wealthiest, Jacob L Shinn, who had taken refuge in Little Rock.
-Sheriff Dodson's militia terrorized much of the southern part of the county, preying on and plundering the property of Pope County citizens such as Kirkbride Potts, John Bradley, and J. B. Wharton.
+This included one of the wealthiest, Jacob L. Shinn, who had taken refuge in Little Rock.
+Sheriff Dodson's "militia" terrorized much of the southern part of the county, preying on and plundering the property of Pope County citizens such as Kirkbride Potts, John Bradley, and J. B. Wharton.
 Merchants in Russellville were forced to provide supplies for Dodson's men, camped two miles from town, with payment only in orders on the county.
 A small force of state guards under General Upham stood between Dodson's militia and the "crowd" in Dover."